 Field (5) Residential Status: Mention your residential status as a resident individual because NRI is not allowed to submit Form 15G.

-Fields (6-12) Address: Mention your communication address correctly along with PIN code.
+Fields (6-12) Address: Mention your communication address correctly, along with the PIN code.

 Field (17) Estimated total income of the P.Y. in which income mentioned in column 16 to be included: Total estimated income for the financial year (which includes all the income)